econ-ark/HARK/Documentation/ARKitecture.md

 # ARKitecture of Econ-ark

-This document will tell you the structure of econ-ark and explain the main ingredients.
+This document guides you through the structure of econ-ark and explain the main ingredients.
 Note that it does not explain *how* to use it.
 For this, please follow the example notebooks which you can find on the left.

 [Econ-ark](https://github.com/econ-ark) contains the three main repositories [HARK](https://github.com/econ-ark/HARK), [DemARK](https://github.com/econ-ark/DEMARK), and [RemARK](https://github.com/econ-ark/REMARK).
+On top of that, the [website](https://econ-ark.org/) combines all of them.
+Hence, if you want to find a notebook search them in [materials](https://econ-ark.org/materials).

 * [HARK](https://github.com/econ-ark/HARK): Includes the source code as well as some example notebooks.
 * [DemARK](https://github.com/econ-ark/DEMARK): Here you can find *Dem*onstrations of tools, AgentTypes, and ModelClasses.